MXM and Wolf Cousins: Max, Rami, and Maratone Studios

 In the studio's last few months of life before its closure, the decision was made to form a brand new production company called Maratone Studios, where Max, Talomaa and Rami were to reside.
 Lundin left the company prior to its departure and formed his own studio The Location, with his new production partner Jake Schulze and where Andreas Carlsson would work on further music.
 Kreuger and Magnusson started a third studio, A Side Productions, and continued their collaborations with Jörgen Elofsson.
-The Maratone team eventually leased the Cheiron building to Roxy Recordings, which houses Anders Hansson, who replaced Max as lead vocalist of his former band It's Alive, and moved in to Cosmos Studios in January 2001, which was on the outskirts of Stockholm, Sweden.
+The Maratone team eventually leased the Cheiron building to Roxy Recordings, whose roster included Anders Hansson, who replaced Max as lead vocalist of his former band It's Alive, and moved in to Cosmos Studios, on the outskirts of Stockholm, Sweden, in January 2001.

-When Maratone Studios was established in February 2001, Max and Rami began to record material for Britney's self-titled third album, where they had the opportunity to write songs with Dido and Spears herself.
-Prior to these sessions, Max also had a daughter, to where most of his time was devoted to family.
+When Maratone Studios was established in February 2001, Max and Rami began to record material for Britney's self-titled third album, where they had the opportunity to write songs with Dido.
+Max's wife, Jenny Petersson, had also recently given birth to their daughter.
 Not long after Britney's album released, Maratone experienced a slump in recording and producing demand, but still remained moderately active, working with Nick Carter, Celine Dion and Lambretta.
 Max explained how hard it was to try and create music that he was used to producing in a world where music was always evolving and, as a result, did struggle for the first couple years Maratone came into existence.
 He said, "The world moved on, which it should.
 That's what popular culture is about.
 But I didn't.
 I stayed in my Cheiron bubble.
 I had that epiphany where maybe I needed to start listening to new music and figure it out.
 So that's what I did."

 Working with Dr. Luke

 In the beginning of 2004, Max Martin started to get acquainted with recording engineer Michael Ilbert, who is responsible for contributing to some of Max's future records, and introduced him to new artists that he hoped would help inspire him for more musical projects.
-Max eventually moved to New York City for a short while to help him find more inspiration and also learned the foundations of how to play a guitar.
+Max eventually moved to New York City for a short while to help him find more inspiration and also began to learn how to play guitar.
 He then met record producer Dr. Luke, who was deejaying at a house party at the time, and gave Max a tour of New York clubs.
 They both began to work on material together back in Maratone Studios, writing for the likes of Pink and Hilary Duff, when they were approached by Kelly Clarkson and her team.
-She flew over to the studio in Stockholm, Sweden to meet them both and recorded what would eventually be the song "Since U Been Gone".
-The song managed to peak at the top 5 in United States and was cited as a breakthrough for a song like it to be even in the top 40, especially considering its heavy rock influences.
+She flew over to the studio in Stockholm to meet them both and recorded "Since U Been Gone".
+The song managed to peak at the top 5 in United States and was cited as a breakthrough for a song of its type, especially considering its heavy rock influences.